nonopolarity/personal-site/src/posts/2020-04-14-different-ways-of-getting-react-context-val.md

 }
 ```

-Or if you are writing functional component, you could use React Hooks.
+Or if you are writing functional component, you could use **React Hooks**.

 ```javascript
 import { useMyContext } from './myContext';